 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Dehydrated and dry skin are terms that people sometimes use interchangeably.
-However, dehydrated skin lacks water, whereas dry skin lacks oil.
+Dehydrated and dry skin are different terms that people sometimes use interchangeably.
+However, they differ, as dehydrated skin lacks water, whereas dry skin lacks oil.

 Dehydrated and dry skin may cause some similar symptoms, but there are some distinct differences in how a person’s skin will appear and how they will treat their skin.